particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-firmware.md

 ### enableIoCanPower - EdgeConfiguration

-The `enableIoCanPower()` method controls the behavior of Tracker FW to enable the power on at initialization as well as coming out of sleep.
+The `enableIoCanPower()` method controls the behavior of Edge FW to enable the power on at initialization as well as coming out of sleep.
 If this is true then the firmware will control it on and off.
 If false, the user must control.

 | enableIoCanPower | enableIoCanPowerSleep | Meaning |
 | :--------------: | :-------------------: | :--- |